nais/salsa-workshop/labs/lab-3/README.md

 helm install kyverno kyverno/kyverno --namespace kyverno --create-namespace
 ```

-Nw we will create a policy that verifies that all containers in a pod are signed.
+Now we will create a policy that verifies that all containers in a pod are signed.
 Create a file called `verify-signed-containers.yaml` with the following contents:

 ```yaml